To enjoy the full Mail & Guardian online experience: please upgrade your browser

-According to recommendations from its policy conference, the ANC has rejected "wholesale nationalisation" in favour of "strategic nationalisation".
+According to recommendations from its policy conference, the ANC favours state intervention in the minerals sector with a focus on beneficiation.
+(M&G)

 The ANC called for "transformative state intervention in the economy" which could take many forms.

 One form is "state ownership, including more strategic use of existing state-owned companies, as well as strategic nationalisation, where deemed appropriate on the balance of evidence".

 The recommendations came out of the party's policy conference in June and will be considered at its national conference in Mangaung in December.

 The party said the economic transformation it wanted would not happen without bold state intervention.

 This included financial regulation and control, including through a state owned bank, and progressive and redistributive taxation.

 The ANC also called for wage policies which promote growth and address poverty and inequality, as well as progressive competition policies.

 The ANC favoured state intervention in the minerals sector, with a focus on beneficiation.

 "At the forefront of this intervention should be the strengthening of the recently created state mining company, by consolidating state mining assets into a single institution.